Food Waste Devastation- A Global Crisis

 Furthermore, the average Canadian household spends $8,784 on food a year, wasting CAD$940 on uneaten food.
 The average American household throws away US$555 annually.

 Do you know how much you waste?
 Hemp-Fresco™ extends the freshness of your food so you throw away less and save more!
-Available now on
+Available now from these online retailers.

 The environmental impacts of food waste are significant.
 In addition to inefficient use of land, water, energy and fertilizers, FLW creates 193 million tonnes of CO2 annually (21 million tonnes in Canada and 123 million tonnes in the United States).
 Food waste in landfills are a significant source of methane gas (CH4) – a greenhouse gas 25 times more harmful than carbon dioxide (CO2).
 Moreover, the decomposition of uneaten food in landfills account for 20-23% of all methane gas emissions.